AdamP1592/Muscle_Sim/DataStructuresDocs.md

 - FreeList.free:
     * Type: Queue
-    * A Queue of all the indices that have been freed by a deletion.
+    * A Queue of all the indices that have been freed by a deletion from FreeList.list

 - FreeList.list:
     * Type: Array
-    * The raw array the FreeList represents
+    * The underlying storage array

 **Functions:**

 *FreeList.get(index)*
-- Returns the value at some index
+- Returns the value at some index if index exists.
+Otherwise returns null

 *FreeList.set(index, value)*
 - Sets the value at some index